apache/flink/docs/content/release-notes/flink-1.19.md

 ##### [FLINK-33712](https://issues.apache.org/jira/browse/FLINK-33712)

 `RuntimeContext#getExecutionConfig` is now being deprecated in Flink 1.19.
 And this method is planned to be removed in Flink 2.0.
-More details can be found at[https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=278465937](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=278465937).
+More details can be found at [FLIP-391](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=278465937).

 #### Deprecate RichFunction#open(Configuration parameters)